-3A third analysis assigns specificational sentences an "equative" interpretation, expressing identity between two terms of the same semantic type.
+3 A third analysis assigns specificational sentences an equative interpretation, expressing identity between two terms of the same semantic type.
 One version of this analysis views the pre- and post-copular noun phrases as referential (Heycock and Kroch 1999, 2002, Rothstein 2001).
-Mikkelsen (2005) convincingly argues against this analysis, and we do not entertain it here.
+Mikkelsen (2005:64-93) convincingly argues against this analysis, and we do not entertain it here.
 As discussed in Mikkelsen 2005:61-62, her arguments are broadly compatible with the individual concept analysis.

-from worlds to individuals.
-Intuitively speaking, an expression that denotes an individual concept is one whose meaning determines a potentially different referent across possible worlds and/or times.
-Definite description like the president of the US, or Frege's famous the morning star, are traditionally expressions that have individual concepts as one of their available denotations.4 The specificational interpretation of a nominal copular sentence, on this kind of analysis, is one in which the verb phrase expresses a property of individual concepts, specifically the property of determining a certain referent (henceforth, having a certain value) in the world of evaluation.
+description like the president of the US, or Frege's famous the morning star, are traditionally taken to be expressions that have individual concepts as one of their available denotations.4 The specificational interpretation of a nominal copular sentence, on this kind of analysis, is one in which the verb phrase expresses a property of individual concepts, specifically the property of determining a certain referent (henceforth, having a certain value) in the world of evaluation.
 Specificational sentences on this analysis are, therefore, not predicational in Higgins' sense, but they do involve predication in a more standard sense: their verb phrase encodes a property of the things the surface subject names or quantifies over.
 In other words, specificational readings on this analysis are just a special case of predication: predication over individual concepts.